gkioxari/aims2020_visualrecognition/LAB2.md

 # Lab 2: Training a D2 Model on a Custom Dataset

-For the second lab session, we will explore [Detectron2](d2) in depth by preparing a custom dataset and training on it.
+For the second lab session, we will explore [Detectron2][d2] in depth by preparing a custom dataset and training on it.

-The [Detectron2 tutorials](d2tut) offer an [example](d2new) on how to prepare and train on a custom dataset of balloons.
+The [Detectron2 tutorials][d2tut] offer an [example][d2new] on how to prepare and train on a custom dataset of balloons.

 ## Prerequisites
-* [Colab](colab): Throughout this lab we will use colab notebooks to train detectron2 models.
+* [Colab][colab]: Throughout this lab we will use colab notebooks to train detectron2 models.
 This is essential as the models will train much faster on the colab GPU compared to your personal laptops (which only have CPU).

 ## Instructions
-Please upload your project in a zipped folder `firstname_lastname.zip`, which contains your short report `firstname_lastname.pdf` and your notebook `firstname_lastname.ipynb`, to this [dropbox link](dropbox) by Sunday midnight.
+Please upload your project in a zipped folder `firstname_lastname.zip`, which contains your short report `firstname_lastname.pdf` and your notebook `firstname_lastname.ipynb`, to this [dropbox link][dropbox] by Sunday midnight.

 ## Part A: Data